-This is a sample of our ILA-LPM detailed study manual.
-This sample includes the introduction section of the detailed study manual and several initial pages of Section A to give you a sense of the format for each of the 4 sections of the course.
+This is a sample of our ILA-101 detailed study manual.
+This sample includes the introduction section of the detailed study manual and several initial pages of Section A to give you a sense of the format for each section of the course.
 The full version covers the entire syllabus and is included within the course.